fzqneo/XCheatSheet/valgrind.md

 The ` --read-var-info ` option can provide more detailed information about illegal access location.

+### Use case: debugging Postgres

+*Postgres* is a DMBS that uses a multi-process model for parallel execution.
+When debugging, I want to debug all spawned processes by the master.

 ```bash
 valgrind --tool=memcheck --leak-check=yes --track-origins=yes --trace-children=yes --db-attach=yes --log-file="valgrind.log" pg_ctl -D ./data start
 ```